The image shows students building a robot. The text reads "Using rubrics for assessment in STEM."

 The rubric allowed me to:

-• Quantitatively measure my students’ problem-solving skills
+• Measure problem-solving skills quantitatively

 The rubric allowed my students to: